 Roasted Tomato Bruschetta with Goat CheesePrint Recipe

-- 1 carton of grape or cherry tomatoes, sliced
+- 10 oz. of grape or cherry tomatoes, sliced in half

 - 1/2 teaspoon salt